-Again, this argument does seem persuasive, but to say that it is convincing beyond any doubt would be untrue.
-No matter how small a chance it is, I have to admit that there is a chance that Floyd may belong to a species of cat that has no tail, or has been involved in a fight or accident in the past that has led to the loss of his tail.
+Again, if the premises were true, this argument does seem persuasive but to say that it was convincing beyond any doubt would be untrue.
+No matter how improbable it is, I have to admit that there is a chance that Floyd may belong to a new species of cat that has no tail, or has been involved in a fight or accident in the past that has led to the loss of his tail.

 You’re now ready to look at some bad arguments….